SylvainGa/Tesla-Link/README.md

 ## Changelog since forking from srwalter:

+V7.11.6a Forgot to update the version in Settings, no other change

 V7.11.6 Fixed more crashes reported through Error Reporting Application (ERA) and optimized/made more robust the Glance, Data View and error reporting code.

 V7.11.5 Fixed three crashes reported through Error Reporting Application (ERA)